openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

-In the example above, the OVERCLOUD_HOSTS variable should be set to the IPs of the overcloud hosts which will be Ceph servers or which will host Ceph clients (e.g. Nova, Cinder, Glance, Gnocchi, Manila, etc.).
+In the example above, the OVERCLOUD_HOSTS variable should be set to the IPs of the overcloud hosts which will be Ceph servers or which will host Ceph clients (e.g. Nova, Cinder, Glance Manila, etc.).
 The `enable-ssh-admin.sh` script configures a user on the overcloud nodes that Ansible uses to configure Ceph.

 .. note::